MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md

 # New-MgSecurityCaseEdiscoveryCaseReviewSetQuery

 ## SYNOPSIS
-Create new navigation property to queries for security
+Create a new ediscoveryReviewSetQuery object.

 ## SYNTAX